Yuba City Contractor Insurance? What do you need to know?

-Every business owner knows General Liability Insurance is one of the most important, if not the most important, insurance policy they can rry.
+Every business owner knows General Liability Insurance is one of the most important, if not the most important, insurance policy they can carry.
 A General Liability policy protects you and your company in the event of a lawsuit.
 If you’ve been sued before, you know this single act has the potential to completely ruin your business.

 People associate business with money, and as a result, those lawsuits are generally much higher than personal lawsuits.
 As such, most General Liability Policies provide coverage of at least $1,000,000.
 General Liability Policies include protections for personal injury, slander, bodily injury, property damage, and much more.
 This policy is the first step to protecting your business as a Contractor.

-Worker’s Compensation Insurance for Contractors
+Yuba City Contractor Insurance: Worker’s Compensation Insurance

 There are four reasons why work comp insurance is a vital coverage to have.